 A margin account allows investors to trade on borrowed funds.
 This service is usually offered by brokerage firms.
-Similar to a mortgage loan, shares that are bought on credit are used as a collateral and an interest is charged periodically.
+Similar to a mortgage loan, shares that are bought on credit are used as collateral, and interest is charged periodically.

 When a company wants to raise extra capital (e.g. to pay off its debt or expand its operations), it can choose to offer a rights issue.
-Through this method the company can issue rights to existing shareholders with the right, but not the obligation to buy additional shares.
+Through this method, the company can issue rights to existing shareholders with the right, but not the obligation to buy additional shares.
 The price at which the new shares are offered comes usually at a discount to its current market price.
-The number of additional shares are set on a pro rata basis, whereby an investor can buy shares at a certain proportion of his/her holdings.
+The number of additional shares is set on a pro-rata basis, whereby an investor can buy shares at a certain proportion of his/her holdings.

 The risk to reward ratio is a measure that indicates the amount of risk an investor has to take for every dollar earnt.
-This can be measured through indicators like alpha, beta, Sharpe ratio and r-squared.
-Alpha measures the return on an investment against a market index.
-The beta measures the risk on an investment compared to a market index.
-The Sharpe ratio measures the excess average return earned over the risk free rate for every unit of volatility.
+This can be measured through indicators like alpha, beta, Sharpe ratio, and r-squared.
+Alpha measures the return on investment against a market index.
+The beta measures the risk on investment compared to a market index.
+The Sharpe ratio measures the excess average return earned over the risk-free rate for every unit of volatility.
 R-squared is a measurement of each stock’s movements in comparison with a market index as a benchmark.

 The statistical tool standard deviation is used as a risk measure and is also known as historical volatility.
 The Standard Deviation is calculated by finding the square root of a portfolio’s variance.
 A portfolio’s variance measures the divergence of a stock portfolio’s returns from a certain index.

-Technical analysis is a technique of stock analysis which generally analysis historical price patterns in a stock price graph.
-This method uses historical performance of a stock to predict its future trajectory.
-'Technical analysts' look for specific technical patterns in a historical price graph.
-It usually does not attribute much weighting to the fundamentals of a company, index or market.
+Technical analysis is a technique of stock analysis that generally analysis historical price patterns in a stock price graph.
+This method uses the historical performance of a stock to predict its future trajectory.
+‘Technical analysts’ look for specific technical patterns in a historical price graph.
+It usually does not attribute much weighting to the fundamentals of a company, index, or market.

 The term ‘breakout’ is usually used in technical analysis and refers to a technical pattern when a stock’s price moves higher than its resistance level.
-At this point the stock often experiences higher volumes as it is considered as a bullish sign amongst technical traders. traders assume that a stock continues to trade higher after breaking out of its resistance level.
+At this point, the stock often experiences higher volumes as it is considered a bullish sign amongst technical traders. traders assume that stock continues to trade higher after breaking out of its resistance level.